zonko16/Custom-Pages-for-HASwitchplate/README.md

 You'll need a [Darksky API](https://darksky.net/dev) to use the weather component.
 Place your API key into ```hasp_plate01_00_components.yaml```.

-**Important:** If you're not using two temperature sensors or you don't want you use two, flash your Nextion Panel with **HASwitchPlate_2.4.tft**.
-If you want to use two sensors use **HASwitchPlate_ChangeTemperature.tft**.
+**Important:** If you're not using two temperature sensors or you don't want you use two, flash your Nextion Panel with [HASwitchPlate_2.4.tft](https://github.com/zonko16/Custom-Pages-for-HASwitchplate/blob/master/Nextion%20HMI/HASwitchPlate_2.4.tft).
+If you want to use two sensors use [HASwitchPlate_ChangeTemperature.tft](https://github.com/zonko16/Custom-Pages-for-HASwitchplate/blob/master/Nextion%20HMI/HASwitchPlate_2.4_ChangeTemperature.tft).
 For Now it will use Page 3 and Page 4 to have two sensors in the "same place".
 This is just a workaround for now and will be changed in the future to only use one page.

 If you have a temperature and humidity sensor inside, you can have the temperature change from Out to In by clicking on the actual temperature.
 To set this up you have to replace ```sensor.your_indoor_temp``` and ```sensor.your_indoor_humidity```with your own entities.